thingsboard/thingsboard.github.io/docs/samples/esp8266/gpio.md

 Connect USB-TTL adapter to PC and select the corresponding port in Arduino IDE.
 Compile and Upload your sketch to the device using "Upload" button.

-After the application is uploaded and started it will try to connect to Thingsboard node using mqtt client and upload current GPIOs state.
+After the application is uploaded and started it will try to connect to ThingsBoard node using mqtt client and upload current GPIOs state.

 ## Autonomous operation